-There’s a plethora of yoga retreats in Miami where visitors can stretch, learn breathing techniques and practice meditation.
+There are many yoga retreats in Miami where visitors can stretch, learn breathing techniques and practice meditation.

 You can even get out of the city and head to one of the national parks if you want to practice yoga outdoors.

-For those who would like to practice yoga close to the sea you could easily find a yoga retreat that takes place in a beautiful house near Miami Beach for example.
+For those who would like to practice yoga close to the sea, you could easily find a yoga retreat that takes place in a beautiful house near Miami Beach, for example.

 In addition to the yoga and meditation practices, you’ll have free time to enjoy other activities.